tedconf/js-crushinator-helpers/README.md

 * url: (string, required) - URL of the image you would like to be crushed.
 * options: (string, optional) - String of query params corresponding to [crushinator's query params](https://github.com/tedconf/crushinator#image-resize-get-values)

-Default method.
-For images on whitelisted domains, it will return the URL for a crushed version of the specified image:
+For images on whitelisted domains, this method will return the URL for a crushed version of the specified image:

     crushinator.crush('http://images.ted.com/image.jpg', 'w=320')
       // => 'https://tedcdnpi-a.akamaihd.net/r/images.ted.com/image.jpg?w=320'